amisr/resolvedvelocities/docs/configfile.rst

 .. _marprot:

 MARPROT: (Optional) The rotation coordinates for the MARP coordinate system.
+These should be given in geodetic latitude, longitude at an assumed altitude of 300 km.

 .. _altlim: